30, 60, 90 Day Plan For New Security Leaders

 This can be informal, but as you’re speaking to people and understanding what security is in place, where the skeletons are, and what security debt there is, begin tracking it in a risk register.

 Take a look at other team’s boards and understand the projects they are working on.
-Start sitting in on meetings and understand who the technical SME’s are PM’s of the group are.
+Start sitting in on meetings and understand who the technical SME’s or PM’s of the group are.

 This is a great way to get to know people in the organization and understand what’s taking their time.